pseries/rbvppc/README.md

 Or install it yourself as:

     $ gem install rbppc
 ## Example End to End build in irb
+In this example we will take you through the steps needed to create a new lpar on a pSeries hypervisor, and execute a network build of the AIX Operating System.
 ```sh
 load 'lpar.rb'
 load 'hmc.rb'